kienstra/progress-indicator/INSTRUCTIONS.md

 Most of the time, you won't need to write a custom control.

-We'll render the block controls in [InspectorControls](https://github.com/WordPress/gutenberg/tree/57da3c91a166d917a2a9de98177be9c3dfe07ee5/packages/block-editor/src/components/inspector-controls).
+We'll render the block controls in [<InspectorControls>](https://github.com/WordPress/gutenberg/tree/57da3c91a166d917a2a9de98177be9c3dfe07ee5/packages/block-editor/src/components/inspector-controls).

-By rendering components inside <InspectorControls>, they appear in the Inspector.
+By rendering components inside `<InspectorControls>`, they appear in the Inspector.

 ## Exercise